How can you get the most out of your conservatory lighting?

+When it comes to conservatory interior ideas, one of the most important factors is the lighting.
 Artificial lighting plays an important role determining how a conservatory functions, once the sun goes down.
-But with several types to choose from, it’s important to know more about their respective features.
+But with several types of conservatory lighting ideas to choose from, it’s important to know more about their respective features.
 So to help you get the most out of your conservatory’s lighting, we’ve looked at what’s good and bad about a range of conservatory lighting ideas.

 These types of lights are set back into the wall or ceiling from which they are fixed, leading to a number of distinctive advantages and disadvantages: